opennetworkinglab/aether-docs/developer/aiabhw5g.rst

 to forward packets into and out of the UPF as explained below.

-The ``access`` interface **inside the UPF** has an IP address of 192.168.252.3; this is the destination IP address of GTP-encapsulated data plane packets from the eNodeB.
+The ``access`` interface **inside the UPF** has an IP address of 192.168.252.3; this is the destination IP address of GTP-encapsulated data plane packets from the gNodeB.
 In order for these packets to actually find their way to the UPF, they must arrive on the DATA_IFACE interface and then be forwarded on the ``access`` interface **outside the UPF**.
-The next section describes how to configure a static route on the eNodeB in order to send the GTP packets to DATA_IFACE.
+The next section describes how to configure a static route on the gNodeB in order to send the GTP packets to DATA_IFACE.
 Forwarding the packets to the ``access`` interface is done by the following kernel route on the AiaB host (which should be present if your AiaB installation was successful)::